run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.md

 Save tthe Service.

-## Action for Edit or registration
+## Action for Edit or Registration

 | Action             | Description                    |
 |--------------------|--------------------------------|